Battle of Kulikovo

-Although the victory did not end Mongol domination over Rus', it is widely regarded by Russian historians as the turning point at which Mongol influence began to wane and Moscow's power began to rise.
-This process would eventually lead to the Grand Duchy of Moscow's independence and the formation of the modern Russian state.
+Although the victory did not end Mongol domination over Russia, it is traditionally regarded as the turning point at which Mongol influence began to wane and Moscow's power began to rise.
+The battle would allow Moscow to strengthen its claims of ascendancy over the other Russian principalities, in which it would ultimately become the centre of a centralized Russian state.

 Background

-After the Mongol-Tatar conquest, the territories of the disintegrating Kievan Rus became part of the western region of the Mongol Empire (also known as the Golden Horde), centered in the lower Volga region.
-The numerous Rus principalities became the Horde's tributaries.
-During this period, the small regional principality of Moscow was growing in power and was often challenging its neighbors over territory, including clashing with the Grand Duchy of Ryazan.
-Thus, in 1300, Moscow seized the city of Kolomna from Ryazan, and the Ryazan Prince was killed after several years in captivity.
+Following the Mongol invasion of Rus' in the 13th century, the numerous principalities became vassals of the Golden Horde.
+During this period, the principality of Moscow was growing in power and was often challenging its neighbours over territory, including clashing with Ryazan.
+Thus, in 1300, Moscow seized the city of Kolomna from Ryazan, and the prince of Ryazan was killed after several years in captivity.